5T33Z0/OC-Little-Translated/14_Quirks/README.md

 **Applicable Version**: OpenCore ≥ 0.7.5

 ## 11th Gen Intel
-Unofficial.
-Since Apple stoped using Intel CPU after 10th Gen no SMBIOS exists.
+Unofficial, unconfirmed.
+Since Apple stoped using Intel CPUs after 10th, Rocketlake CPUs are not supported and no SMBIOS exists.
+Therefore a **MacPro7,1** is emulated.

 ### SMBIOS Requirements
 11th Gen Desktop: